 5 Ways to Boost Your Dogs Confidence

 Does your dog act shy or fearful around new people or situations?
-You’re not alone, but luckily there are a few things you can do to work on building it up.
+If so you’re not alone.
+A lot of dogs have confidence issues, even when we try our best to socialize them well.
+Luckily there are a few things you can do to boost your dogs confidence.

-My favorite method is to use some basic obedience skills.
-The basics like sit, stay & down are great for this.
-As simple as it seems these commands help take your dogs mind off of scary situations and put that focus back onto you.
+My favorite method for boosting a dog’s confidence is to use some basic obedience skills.
+Basics like sit, stay & down are great for this.
+As simple as it seems these commands can help take your dogs mind off of scary situations and put that focus back onto you, and over time they’ll start to feel safer in those unknown situations.

 Building Up Your Dogs Confidence Will Take Time

 There’s no quick fix for helping a shy or fearful dog build up his confidence – it’s going to take time and patience on your part.
-But once you start working on obedience you will start to notice a difference in your dogs focus.
+But once you start working on obedience and positive reinforcement training you will start to notice a difference in your dogs focus.
 Rather than fixating on all the scary things they’ll start to look to you for their next cue.

 And one thing to keep in mind is that it’s a process, it’s not a quick overnight fix.
 Learning how to shift your dogs focus from being scared of certain things or situations and turning it into something positive takes time.
 So remember to be patient, and don’t be too hard on yourself (or your dog) if you don’t see dramatic results overnight; overcoming fearfulness and anxiety doesn’t happen overnight.